ballerina-platform/ballerina-distribution/examples/websocket-client-basic-auth/websocket_client_basic_auth.md

 # WebSocket client - Basic authentication

-A client, which is secured with Basic authentication can be used to connect to a secured service.
-The client is enriched with the `Authorization: Basic <token>` header by passing the `websocket:CredentialsConfig` for the `auth` configuration of the client.
+The `websocket:Client` secured with Basic authentication allows you to connect to a WebSocket server secured with Basic authentication.
+Provide the `CredentialsConfig` for the `auth` configuration of the client to enrich the initial HTTP request with the `Authorization: Basic <token>` header.

 ::: code websocket_client_basic_auth.bal :::